Brandon once suffered from a termite pandemic and tried many methods until some worked. He now shares his experience on

 Yes, it could be a bit frustrating as locating the termites and then deciding how you want to kill them could be tricky due to the location of the infestation.
 But if you know what you are doing, you can do it all on your own without the need of hiring a professional pest control agent.

-It is easy so to say, but one thing is for sure - it's no quick job!
+It is easy so to say, but one thing is for sure - it's not an instant fix.
 Therefore, you're going to need to plan ahead.
 A few hours may not do the trick, a weekend would be ideal.
 When using some detection methods, you need to plant bait and then wait a few days before you could begin with the termite extermination.
 Keep these pointers in mind as you proceed reading this article.

 Here's a step-by-step process of what you need to do to get rid of termites naturally.
 Each step is further explained below.